city-artificial-intelligence/ai-uk-fringe-event-2024/README.md

 15:30-16:30 &ensp; Coffee Break and Poster session (1h)

-16:30-17:00 &ensp; Panel about the Reliability, Safety, and Fairness in Ai Systems.
+16:30-17:00 &ensp; Panel about the Reliability, Safety, and Fairness in AI Systems.

 17:00-17:15 &ensp; Closing